 The U.S. government has limited ability to provide emergency services to U.S. citizens in Sudan, as U.S. government employees must obtain special authorization from the Sudanese government to travel outside of Khartoum.
 The U.S. Embassy requires U.S. government personnel in Sudan to use armored vehicles for official travel.
 Family members under 21 years of age cannot accompany U.S. government employees who work in Sudan.

 Read the Safety and Security section on the country information page.

 If you decide to travel to Sudan:

-Tensions remain high between the government of Sudan and opposition forces and violence continues along the border between Chad and Sudan and areas that border South Sudan (including the disputed area of Abyei).
-Armed opposition groups are active in Central Darfur and parts of Blue Nile and South Kordofan states.
+Tensions remain high between the Government of the Republic of the Sudan and opposition forces and violence continues along the border between Chad and Sudan and areas that border South Sudan (including the disputed Abyei area).
+Armed opposition groups are active in Central Darfur state and parts of Blue Nile and South Kordofan states.